-Compared to the fluctuating market value of a share price, dividend income is relatively stable.
+Compared to the fluctuating value of a share, dividend income is relatively stable.
 Companies tend to increase their dividends gradually as their business becomes more profitable.

-This stability comes from the fact that companies don’t pay out 100% of their income as earnings.
-They usually pay between 20% – 70% as a dividend and they retain the remainder to reinvest in their operations.
+This stability is supported by the fact that companies don’t pay out 100% of their income as earnings.
+They usually pay between 20% – 70% as a dividend.
+They retain the remainder to reinvest in their operations.

 Broker AJ Bell reported that the FTSE 100 forecasted earnings in 2019 would cover expected dividends 1.65 times over.
 This means that currently, FTSE 100 companies pay out approximately 60% of their profits as dividends.

 This 40% buffer keeps dividends steady because it allows the payment amount to be held firm (or even grow) if earnings disappoint.